statulr/superspoon.nvim/README.md

 # super-spoon.nvim
-superspoon.nvim - the fast and extensible statusline for MoaiVim
+super-spoon.nvim - the fast and extensible statusline for MoaiVim